chanthana01/jhipster-sample-application/README.md

 ### Packaging as jar

-To build the final jar and optimize the jhipsterSampleApplication application for production, run:
+To build the final jar and optimize the jhipster_sample_application application for production, run:

 ```
 ./mvnw -Pprod clean verify